Thank you for subscribing

 11. Chewing gum

 You can’t flush chewing gum down the toilet as it doesn’t dissolve.
-Due to chewing gum's sticky consistency, it can accumulate in your pipes over time, leading to a blockage.
+Chewing gum is usually made of a synthetic plastic and it's sticky consistency means it can get caught in your pipes and lead to a blockage.

 12. Chemicals and detergents